100 Notable alumni of

 -

-Kate Silverton is an English journalist.
+Kate Silverton is an English child therapist.
 She formerly worked as a broadcaster and newsreader for the BBC.
-Generally a main presenter for the BBC, Silverton was seen regularly presenting the BBC News at One and BBC Weekend News, as well as making occasional appearances on the BBC News Channel and BBC World News.
-In 2018 she participated in the series 16 of BBC's Strictly Come Dancing, paired with professional dancer Aljaž Škorjanec finishing in 8th place.
+Silverton was a regular presenter of BBC News at One and BBC Weekend News, as well as making occasional appearances on the BBC News Channel and BBC World News.
+In 2018 she participated in series 16 of BBC's Strictly Come Dancing, where she was paired with professional dancer Aljaž Škorjanec and finished in 8th place.

 -